The 5 Best Medical Alert Systems of 2025, Tested by Caregivers

 Testing

 Across their various devices, we found that Bay Alarm Medical’s systems consistently gave us quick access to help.
 In our tests, the monitoring center answered our calls in an average of 16 seconds.
 Each distress call also alerted our designated caregivers through the Bay Alarm Medical app.
 The app also allowed us to track the location of our mobile systems when they were used outside the home.
+The majority of caregivers we consulted say that among our top picks, they recommend Bay Alarm Medical to people caring for loved ones who cannot be there in person.

 Did You Know?
 Not every medical alert system includes fall detection.
 To make sure you get a system that can call for help without you pushing the button, check out our list of the best fall-detection devices.